selinaerhabor/memory-game/README.md

 variables calling buzzerSounds based on indexing `new Audio(buzzerSound[1])` and instead set audio files as global variables (from player's end) for example: var yellow = new Audio('assets/sounds/noteD.mp3').

-* The Reset Game function in the navigation bar
+* The Reset Game tab in the navigation bar is a modal that has been introduced to allow the user to reset the game if they wish to.
+The start button becomes inactive after the game begins and will only be reactivated again if the player wins the game or makes an incorrect move in which the game will be reloaded.
+This was done to prevent the start button being pressed multiple times accidently and as a fix to the errors caused in buzzer selection, when the application is not reloaded first before the start button is pressed.

-* The Mimic tab on the left of the navigation bar
+* The Mimic tab on the left of the navigation bar now displays brief information about Mimic the Memory Game and link to the game's deployed code.

 ## 6. Credits